-If we see in the figure of coincident lines, it is appearing as a single line, but in actual we have drawn two lines here.
-First, we drew a line of purple colour and then on top of it drew another line of black colour.
+If we see in the figure of coincident lines, it appears as a single line, but in actual we have drawn two lines here.
+First, we drew a line of purple color and then on top of it drew another line of black color.

 Coincident Lines Equation

 When we consider the equation of a line, the standard form is: